 Elegant cookies are easy when all you have to do is swirl and dip.
 These cookies are made with whole grain Einkorn flour.
-Einkorn is known as the oldest variety of wheat.
-It has a unique nutty flavor that pairs wonderfully with the caramel notes in the dark brown sugar and browned butter.
+Known as the oldest variety of wheat, Einkorn has a unique nutty flavor that pairs wonderfully with the caramel notes in the dark brown sugar and browned butter.

 To marbleize your cookies, spoon about a tablespoon of white glaze in the center of a small plate.
 Drizzle tinted glaze over the top and swirl together with a toothpick.